Christopher Warner (bishop): Bishop of the Diocese of the Mid-Atlantic

 However, in November 2025, the Washington Post revealed that Warner had been one of four bishops initially approached about the allegations.
-Warner acknowledged that the complainants had shared the draft presentment against Wood with him months before speaking to the Post and that he had declined to endorse or read the document, instead referring them to a reporting channel managed by Wood's staff because, in Warner's words, "there are women in that process."
+Warner acknowledged that the complainants had shared the draft presentment against Wood with him in May, months before speaking to the Post.
+Warner had also been informed that the allegations contained a charge of sexual harassment involving a "potential unwanted advance" by Wood.
+At the time, he had declined to endorse or read the presentment, instead referring them to a reporting channel managed by Wood's staff because, in Warner's words, "there are women in that process".
 Warner also encouraged them to wait a year or more until a new disciplinary process was set to be adopted.

-On November 16, Warner sent an email to the clergy of DOMA, offering an apology to the women in his diocese and the women who had made allegations against Wood: "I recognize that women’s experiences are too often overlooked or minimized, particularly in systems led by men."
-He concluded the email by sharing that he had recently called for an inhibition of Wood.
+On November 16, Warner sent an email to the clergy of DOMA offering an apology to the women in his diocese and the women who had made allegations against Wood: "I recognize that women's experiences are too often overlooked or minimized, particularly in systems led by men."
+He concluded the email by stating that he had recently called for an inhibition of Wood.